Step 3 – Pelvic floor relaxation exercises

 Step 5 – Reduce stress

 This may seem obvious, but I will say it regardless.
 Reducing stress is one of the best ways to communicate safety to your nervous system.
-You can take up meditation or mindfulness, practice yoga, get good sleep, avoid people that trigger anxiety in you.
+You can take up meditation practice such as yoga nidra to help reduce stress and relieve tension in your body.
+Practice mindfulness, practice yoga, get good sleep, avoid people that trigger anxiety in you.
 Anything you can do to help eliminate stress from your life will have a positive effect on your vaginismus.